alexGrandolph/tea_subscription/README.md

 ![Screen Shot 2022-08-03 at 10 53 47 AM](https://user-images.githubusercontent.com/96802470/182665966-406c5cd8-1960-4bce-bcef-5c9e4b9cbd72.png)

 <h3>Reflections</h3>
 As always, I really enjoy working with API's.
 Given more time I would love to create sign up and login in endpoints, and add a password_digest column to the customers table.
 I would also like to consume the TeaApi to fetch tea information and add a Tea's Index endpoint as well as a Tea Show endpoint.
 I think creating a front end for this API would be a fun challenge for sharpening my front end skills.
+Error handling could always be improved/optimized and I think moving some error logic to a Error module would be effective.